begbaj/begbaj/README.txt

 I'm currently a student at "Universita' politecnica delle Marche" (Italy) in computer and automation engineering.
-Not a good student, but I have actively partecipated in a good quantity of projects and competitions, and once I even had to attend classes on web exploitation.
+Not a good student, but I have actively partecipated in a good quantity of projects and competitions, and once I also had a to tutor new script-kiddies in web exploitation techniques.

 --------------------------------------------------------------------------------
 WHAT